 India, is rightly called the land of spices ……they hold a great significance not only for our wholesome appetite but also acts as a major Ayurveda (Indian medicinal system) ingredient.
 The culture of spices in India is so rich that one can’t restrict to one or two spices.
 We have nutmeg, turmeric, cinnamon, cardamom, black pepper, mustard, clove, mint, saffron, fennel and the list is endless.
 From rich royal Indian weddings to a simple meal, Indians can’t live without spices.
-So here we bring forth to you a not so exhaustive yet interesting facts on some of the spices of India and their significance in Indian food and culture:
+So here we bring forth to you a not so exhaustive yet interesting facts on some of the spices of India and their significance in Indian Wedding Food and culture:

 TURMERIC (HALDI): The magical yellow powder has made its mark all over the world.
 It is not only used for its yellowish color and taste, instead it also has various medicinal values.
 In fact turmeric milk is becoming popular in western countries as GOLDEN MILK.
 It is being recommended by various nutrition experts in diet plans as well.
 This yellow spice has a great significance in Indian weddings.
 It is mandatory in Hindu weddings to apply turmeric sandalwood paste to the bride and groom’s body as it makes the skin glow.
 Thus, it’s a must for the healthy skin lovers!!!!